fabse-hack/water.rocket/README.md

 Explosion view of the rocket:

-so, the empty weight is
+so, the empty weight is 336 gramm (with flight-controller and 18650 battery)

 <a name="flight-controller"></a>
 ## 3. flight controller